West London Extension Specialists

 Best for: open-plan kitchen-diner

 The most common London extension.
-Up to 6 metres under permitted development for detached, 4 metres for terraces and semis.
+Up to 6 metres under permitted development for detached homes, 4 metres for terraces and semis.
 Steel goal-post, rooflights or lantern roof, bifold or sliding doors to the garden.
 Adds 18–35m².

 From £30,0008–12 Weeks